-As with open-loop, on reset the trim pin is driven with one of the three values:
+As with open-loop, on reset the trim pin is driven with one of three values:

 However, after all rails have been powered up, the trim pin voltage is adjusted according to the scheme described in the "Closed-Loop Trimming" section on page 60.
-The target voltage (Vouttarget) is one of the three values:
+The target voltage (Vouttarget) is one of three values:

-- 1. Nominal: By default, or if the MARGIN\NOM command has been received by the MPM. - 2.
-Margin High: If the MARGIN\HIGH command has been received by the MPM. - 3.
-Margin Low: If the MARGIN\LOW command has been received by the MPM. - Note: This is a target voltage, and you must ensure that the voltage is within the operating range of the system.
-That is, you must ensure that the voltage range on the DAC output, which ranges from 0 V to 3.3 V for soft CorePWM implementation is sufficient for the system (feedback resistor, voltage divider, trim pin operating range, and so on) and for the amount of trimming.
+- Nominal: By default, or if the MARGIN\NOM command has been received by MPM - 2.
+Margin High: If the MARGIN\HIGH command has been received by MPM - 3.
+Margin Low: If the MARGIN\LOW command has been received my MPM

+Note: This is a target voltage, and you must ensure that the voltage is within the operating range of the system.
+That is, you must ensure that the voltage range on the DAC output, which ranges from 0 V to 3.3 V for soft CorePWM implementation is sufficient for the system (feedback resistor, voltage divider, trim pin operating range, etc.) and for the amount of trimming you expect to be performed.